jseppi/austin-sustainability/docs/guide.md

 This content is stored in a YAML list called `slides` as shown in the image below.
 Each item in the `slides` list has an `image` property and a `content` property.

+There is also a property called `isComingSoon`.
+Setting `isComingSoon` to `true` will cause a large "Coming Soon" message to be displayed on the home page.

 ![Home Content](img/home_content.png)

 ### Section Content